eclipsesource/tabris-js/doc/touch.md

 ## Touch Events
 Touch events are a low-level alternative to gesture events.
 They should only be used in case an interaction can not be accurately represented by a gesture.
 The API and behavior is also not yet considered stable.

-Touch events follow the names and patterns established in HTML in order to support interoperability, e.g. with the HTML5 Canvas API.
-Currently, there are some known issues (see below).

 ### Event types

 The target of all touch events is the widget that was touched first.